 How can I catch the measles?

 Measles is highly contagious, and the infection happens airborne.
-The fact that patients are contagious 2 days before the first symptoms makes vaccination practically the only way to reliably fight the outbreak.
+The fact that patients are contagious from about 4 days before the rash appears until 4 days after it appears (around 8 days in total) makes vaccination practically the only way to reliably fight the outbreak.

 What are the signs and symptoms of measles?
 When to suspect an infection?

 The first signs of an infection will be common high fever, a runny nose and coughing, red eyes and sensitivity to light.
 Only a few days later, very typical spots develop in the mouth, and only four or five days after the disease started, the typical red skin rash will appear.
-Usually the rash will spread from the neck to the body.
+Usually the rash will spread from the face and hairline, down the neck and body.

 I was exposed to measles, what should I do?